Snap cutting 20% of staff as ad sales continue to dry up

 Snap’s staff has grown to more than 5,600 employees in recent years and the company said even after laying off more than 1,000 people, its staff will be larger than it was a year ago.

-Snapchat is a video messaging platform that automatically deletes posts after they’ve been viewed by recipients.
+Snapchat is a video messaging platform best known for a feature that automatically deletes messages after they’ve been viewed by recipients.
+It now offers other forms of video content as well.

 Like most other social media companies, Snap boomed during the pandemic when workers and students spent longer hours online at home.
 Snap shares peaked in late September of 2021 at more than $83 per share.